obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Wrap around when moving selection in the open files dialog
-- Do not highlight cursor line on inactive panes
++ Do not highlight cursor line on inactive panes
 + On subsequent presses search and create more cursors
 + Handle wrap around
 + Sort cursors by pos